Malcolm X: Criminal career

-From age 14 to 21, Malcolm held a variety of jobs while living with his half-sister Ella Little-Collins in Roxbury, a largely African American neighborhood of Boston.
+From ages 14 to 21, Malcolm held a variety of jobs while living with his half-sister Ella Little-Collins in Roxbury, a largely African American neighborhood of Boston.

-After a short time in Flint, Michigan, he moved to New York City's Harlem neighborhood in 1943, where he found employment on the New Haven Railroad and engaged in drug dealing, gambling, racketeering, robbery, and pimping.
+After a short time in Flint, Michigan, Malcolm moved to Harlem in 1943, where he found employment on the New Haven Railroad and engaged in drug dealing, gambling, racketeering, robbery, and pimping.
 According to biographer Bruce Perry, Malcolm also occasionally had sex with other men, usually for money, though this conjecture has been disputed by those who knew him.
 (Note: The accuracy of these accounts has been questioned by some people who met Malcolm X later in life or never knew him, including Ta-Nehisi Coates, Maulana Karenga, Ilyasah Shabazz, and Raymond Winbush.
 For further information, see Phelps, Polk, and Street et al.) He befriended John Elroy Sanford, a fellow dishwasher at Jimmy's Chicken Shack in Harlem who aspired to be a professional comedian.
 Both men had reddish hair, so Sanford was called "Chicago Red" after his hometown, and Malcolm was known as "Detroit Red".
 Years later, Sanford became famous as comedian and actor Redd Foxx.

 Summoned by the local draft board for military service in World War II in late 1943, he feigned mental disturbance by rambling and declaring: "I want to be sent down South.
 Organize them nigger soldiers ... steal us some guns, and kill us [some] crackers".
-He was declared "mentally disqualified for military service".
+He was then declared "mentally disqualified for military service".

-In late 1945, Malcolm returned to Boston, where he and four accomplices committed a series of burglaries targeting wealthy White families.
+In late 1945, Malcolm returned to Boston where he and four accomplices committed a series of burglaries targeting wealthy white families.
 In 1946, he was arrested while picking up a stolen watch he had left at a shop for repairs, and in February began serving a sentence of eight to ten years at Charlestown State Prison for larceny and breaking and entering.
-In 1947, he was transferred to Concord Reformatory, where he served 15 months before transferring again to Norfolk Prison Colony.
+In 1947, he was transferred to Concord Reformatory where he served 15 months before transferring again to Norfolk Prison Colony.